 2) Test your internet connections

-A hosted VoIP system has few requirements, but the most important is that you have a good internet connection.
+A cloud-hosted VoIP system has few requirements, but the most important is that you have a good internet connection.
 In an ideal world, and if you’re a team of people working out of an office, we’d recommend having a separate internet connection for your phones from your computers.
 This ensures that any internet browsing people are doing doesn’t impact the quality of your phone calls.
-If you’re working from home alone, this is rarely needed and you can usually run both your phone and computer over the same connection.
+If you’re working from home alone, this is rarely needed, and you can usually run both your phone and computer over the same connection.
 As a guide, you need around 100kb download and upload per phone, so if you have 20 phones, you’ll need 2Mb of spare internet capacity.
-Don’t worry if you don’t know how to check whether your internet connection is good enough though, we’ll be on hand to help with this.
+Don’t worry if you don’t know how to check whether your internet connection is good enough though; we’ll be on hand to help with this.

 3) Prepare your network